tylertitsworth/5th-age-srd/Character-Rules/Combat.md

 ---

-### Full Heal-ups
+### Full Recovery

-After approximately four battles, characters earn a full heal-up, though the exact number is determined by the GM.
-Tougher battle can mean more frequent heal-ups, and vice versa.
+After approximately four battles, characters earn a full recovery, though the exact number is determined by the GM.
+Tougher battle can mean more frequent full recoveries, and vice versa.

-After a full heal-up, your hit points reset to full.
+After a full recovery, your hit points reset to full.
 You regain any recoveries you've used.
-All expended powers are regained or recharged. ("Daily" powers are actually "per heal-up.")
+All expended powers are regained or recharged.

 If the party is short of a heal-up but is too beat up to press on, they can retreat and take a full heal-up, which entails a campaign loss.
 (See [Flee](#flee).)